TheVeryDarkness/pest-typed/derive/example-part5.md

 #### Sequence

-One can use `next(&self)` of the `Seq` to access the first element and remained part of it.
+One can use `as_ref` to access elements within a sequence directly.

-Using `next`, one can iterate those elements one by one in order.

 #### Choices